 - There’s no need to stick to plain Hershey’s Kisses.
 There are so many different flavors out there now to choose from, and Hershey’s Hugs would also be delicious.

 - These cookies keep for up to 5 days when stored in an airtight container at room temperature, or you can freeze the cookies for up to one month.

 I like to chill my balls of cookie dough before they go into the oven, that way they don’t spread as much and you end up with perfectly sized cookies.

 Once the cookies come out of the oven, you’ll want to work fast and quickly press a kiss into each cookie because the cookie has time to cool off.
 You need to press the kiss in firmly so that they’ll stick.
-The cookies will crack a bit which is to be expected.
+The cookies will crack a bit which is normal.

 Make sure to have your Hershey’s Kisses unwrapped and ready to go for when the cookies come out of the oven.
 Unwrapping the chocolates is a great job for little helpers.

 While I make these peanut butter blossoms year round, they’re especially good for the holidays.
 I package the cookies in little tins or cellphone bags and give them out to family, friends and teachers.
-Everyone is always so appreciative to get a home baked treat!
+Everyone just loves to receive a home baked treat!

 More delicious cookie recipes

 - 1 teaspoon vanilla extract